luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 | SHARE    | ON        | Common Language     | 0.365 |
 | SHARE    | OFF       | Common Language     | 0.540 |

-*Table 10: Effect size for the EDP values of the different applications and their features*

 talk about inbetween features and applications